IvanRublev/Domo/README.md

 it comes with the price of computation.
 As the result users get the application with correct states at every update that is valid in many business contexts.

+Please, find the output of `mix benchmark` command below.

     Generate 10000 inputs, may take a while.
     =========================================